manoelhortaribeiro/DengueTwitter/README.md

 # Geo-located Disease-Related Twitter Datasets

-The code for ICWSM submission is at:
+The code for generating the dataset is at:

 ``./scripts/dengue_dataset.ipynb``